 Ohio Paternity Law: Establishing Legal Fatherhood

-Contact an Ohio Lawyer for Paternity Establishment
+Contact a Columbus Lawyer for Paternity Establishment

 Establishing Paternity in Ohio: Your Options

 - The parents can choose to do Genetic Testing to establish paternity.
 Sometimes a man is unsure whether he is a child’s father, so this is the best option.
 The alleged father(s), mother, or guardian may request genetic testing.
 The parties can do this privately or through the Child Support Enforcement Agency.
-If one party refuses to participate in testing, a petition must be filed seeking paternity and ordering the nonparticipating party to comply with testing.
-A father’s test must result in a 99% probability of fatherhood to establish paternity,
+If one party refuses to participate in testing, a petition must be filed seeking paternity and ordering the non-participating party to comply with testing.
+A father’s test must result in a 99% probability of fatherhood to establish paternity.

-Addressing Paternity Disputes and Mistakes in Ohio
+Addressing Paternity Disputes and Mistakes

 Understanding Paternity in Columbus, Ohio: Local Resources and Support